awsdocs/amazon-opensearch-service-developer-guide/doc_source/bp.md

 + Don't use T2 or `t3.small` instances for production domains; they can become unstable under sustained heavy load\. `t3.medium` instances are an option for small production workloads \(both as data nodes and dedicated master nodes\)\.
 + If appropriate for your network configuration, [create the domain within a VPC](vpc.md)\.
 + If your domain stores sensitive data, enable [encryption of data at rest](encryption-at-rest.md) and [node\-to\-node encryption](ntn.md)\.
++ [Enable search slow logs](createdomain-configure-slow-logs.md#createdomain-configure-slow-logs-console) and [specify logging thresholds](createdomain-configure-slow-logs.md#createdomain-configure-slow-logs-indices) for each OpenSearch index to help find the root cause of slow\-running queries\.
+The thresholds you set will depend on what you consider a "slow" query based on your use case\.
++ Configure the `timeout` parameter in query payloads to prevent your domains from doing excess work\.
+The timeout you choose depends on how long you expect your query will take to complete\.
+Queries have no timeout by default\.

 For more information, see the remaining topics in this chapter\.